CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 {{<figure src="/images/netq/snapshot-large-compare-data-interpretation-300.png" width="300">}}

-For example, if the snapshot taken first had a total count of 110 interfaces, changes were made that added 40 interfaces and removed 32 interfaces before the second snapshot was taken, the second snapshot total count of interfaces would be eight more than in the first snapshot, or 118.
+In this example, a change was made to the VLAN.
+The snapshot taken before the change (17Apr2020) had a total count of 765 neighbors.
+The snapshot taken after the change (20Apr2020) had a total count of 771 neighbors.
+Between the two totals you can see the number of neighbors added and removed from one time to the next, resulting in six new neighbors after the change.

 {{<notice tip>}}
 From this card, you can also change which snapshots to compare.
 Select an alternate snapshot from one of the two snapshot dropdowns and then click <strong>Compare</strong>.